Ronald & Carrie Ludwig Duke in Silicon Valley Program

 Credit Type: Duke Credit

-Duke Affiliation: Duke Innovation and Entrepreneurship Initiative
+Duke Affiliation: Duke Innovation & Entrepreneurship

 ACADEMICS